An Optimal Execution Problem with a Geometric Ornstein-Uhlenbeck Price Process: Introduction

-Our result is strongly related to studies of the limit order book (LOB) model.
-In the LOB model, a trader's selling decreases buy limit orders, thus expanding the bid ask spread temporarily, and new buy limit orders appear, letting the bid ask spread shrinks as time passes.
-The minimization problem of expected execution cost in a block-shaped LOB model with exponential resilience of MI is studied in Obizhaeva and Wang\cite{Obizhaeva-Wang}.
-A mathematical generalization of the results of Obizhaeva and Wang\cite {Obizhaeva-Wang} is given in Alfonsi et al. \cite{Alfonsi-Fruth-Schied} and Predoiu et al. \cite {Predoiu-et-al}.
-Moreover, Makimoto and Sugihara\cite{Makimoto-Sugihara} treat a model of optimal execution under stochastic liquidity.
-It is interesting that despite the fact that the model in this paper is different from the LOB model, the form of an optimal execution strategy in our model becomes quite similar to the results in these papers.
-Indeed, when our security price process has no volatility, the form of our optimal strategy coincides with those in Alfonsi et al. \cite{Alfonsi-Fruth-Schied} and Obizhaeva and Wang\cite {Obizhaeva-Wang}: the speed of intermediate liquidation is constant.
-When the volatility is larger than zero, the speed decreases as in Makimoto and Sugihara\cite{Makimoto-Sugihara}.
+Our results are related to those of studies of execution problems in limit order book (LOB) models.
+In a LOB model, sales by a trader decrease buy limit orders, thereby temporarily expanding the bid--ask spread, and new buy limit orders appear over time, causing the bid--ask spread to shrink as time passes.
+The problem of minimizing expected execution cost in a block-shaped LOB model with exponential resilience of MI is studied in Obizhaeva and Wang~\cite{Obizhaeva-Wang}.
+A mathematical generalization of the results of Obizhaeva and Wang~\cite{Obizhaeva-Wang} is given in Alfonsi et al.~\cite{Alfonsi-Fruth-Schied} and Predoiu et al.~\cite {Predoiu-et-al}.
+Additionally, Makimoto and Sugihara~\cite{Makimoto-Sugihara} treat a model of optimal execution under stochastic liquidity.
+It is interesting that despite the fact that the model in this paper is different from the LOB model, the form of optimal execution strategies in our model become quite similar to the optimal strategies found in papers focusing on an LOB model.
+Indeed, when the security price process has no volatility, the form of our optimal strategy coincides with those in Alfonsi et al.~\cite{Alfonsi-Fruth-Schied} and Obizhaeva and Wang~\cite{Obizhaeva-Wang}: the rate of intermediate liquidation is constant.
+When the volatility is larger than zero, the rate decreases over time, as is found in Makimoto and Sugihara~\cite{Makimoto-Sugihara}.

 This paper is organized as follows.
-In Section \ref {sec_model}, we review our model of optimization problems and list our assumptions.
-In Section \ref {sec_main}, we give some generalizations of the results of Kato\cite{Kato}, in particular the convergence of the value functions.
-Section \ref{sec_gOU} is our main interest.
-We introduce the optimization problem in the geometric OU price process and solve it explicitly.
-Section \ref {sec_manipulation} gives a note on the positivity of an optimal strategy and the possibility of price manipulation in our framework.
-Section \ref{sec_conclusion} summarizes our studies.
-Section \ref {sec_appendix} gives the proofs of our results.
+In Section \ref {sec_model}, we introduce our model settings.
+In Section \ref{sec_gOU}, we explicitly solve our optimization problem and give the forms of optimal strategies.
+We additionally discuss essential properties of MI that induce gradual liquidation.
+Section \ref{sec_conclusion} summarizes our study.
+Section \ref {sec_appendix} is an appendix, where the derivation of our model from discrete-time models (Section \ref{sec_derivation}) and the proofs of our results (Section \ref{sec_proofs}) are given.